The e-mail urgently tells the reader to spread the message to those they love.

 The myth may have started from two isolated incidents.
 On Sept.
 20, a woman reported that she had been a victim of sexual battery at a BP gas station.
 Investigators determined her claim was false when video evidence didn't match her story.

 Then on Oct.
 10, a woman was trying to buy drugs near 38th Avenue and 28th Street N, Kajtsa said.
+A friend had offered to set her up with a dealer.
 She was raped at gunpoint by the person who was supposed to sell her drugs, he said.
 The investigation is continuing.

 The e-mail identifies several locations in the city where attacks purportedly have occurred, including one at the Red Mesa restaurant on Fourth Street N.